John Mara: New York Giants

 Mara joined the Giants in 1991, serving as general counsel, and later as executive vice president and chief operating officer, until his father's death in 2005, when he assumed the team's presidency.

 Mara and Steve Tisch were at the forefront of the planning and negotiations for MetLife Stadium, which opened in 2010.

 Under Mara and Tisch, the Giants won Super Bowl XLII and Super Bowl XLVI.

+After skipping road games in 2025 for health reasons, Mara returned to the NFL owners' meetings in March 2026.

 Criticism

 Despite winning two Super Bowls during his tenure as owner, Mara was criticized in the late 2010s and early 2020s for being too loyal to longtime Giants employees.

 In September 2021, he was booed by fans while speaking at Eli Manning's number retirement and Ring of Honor ceremony, and did not address the crowd that November when the team retired Michael Strahan's number.

 Mara was also criticized for keeping Dave Gettleman throughout his four-year tenure, instead allowing Gettleman to retire at the end of the 2021 season.

 During the 2024 and 2025 seasons, the team's poor performance saw airplanes fly over MetLife Stadium during games with messages including "fix this dumpster fire" and "fire everyone".